vaishnavsm/vaishnavsm.github.io/_posts/2024-01-01-redis-hash-slot-failure-via-topology.md

 ---
 title: Redis Hash Slot Failure via Topology
 layout: post
-tags: ['DevOps']
+tags: ['Tech', 'DevOps']
 ---

 One of the (many) problems with running a production grade Redis cluster in my experience has been maintaining the topology of the cluster.

 What’s that?
 When you run Redis in Cluster mode, you run several processes of Redis [aside: upto 1 per core, and upto ~80% RAM utilization total, in my experience is the maximum before you end up having to face the dreaded issues with RAM overusage when dumps are created, leading to crashes], with each process being either run in master mode, or run as a replica of a master, and with each master assigned a fixed hash slot.